flintlib/flint/doc/source/fq_nmod_poly_factor.rst

     Factorises a non-constant polynomial ``f`` into monic irreducible factors choosing the best algorithm for given modulo and degree.
 The output ``lead`` is set to the leading coefficient of `f` upon return.
-Choice of algorithm is based on heuristic measurments.
+Choice of algorithm is based on heuristic measurements.

 .. function:: void fq_nmod_poly_factor_cantor_zassenhaus(fq_nmod_poly_factor_t res, const fq_nmod_poly_t f, const fq_nmod_ctx_t ctx)